16th Infantry Regiment (United States): Pancho Villa Expedition

-From July 1910 through July 1912, the 16th Infantry was assigned to a variety of posts in Alaska, then returned for duty at the Presidio of San Francisco.
+From July 1910 through July 1912, the 16th Infantry was assigned to a variety of posts in Alaska, then returned for duty at the Presidio of San Francisco aboard USAT Sheridan.
 Two years later, the regiment was transferred with the 8th Brigade, commanded by "Black Jack" Pershing, to the Mexican Border to help secure it from Mexican bandits and paramilitary forces commanded by Francisco "Pancho" Villa.
 On arrival in April 1914, the regiment was posted to Camp Cotton in the city of El Paso.
 For the next two years, in addition to the normal garrison duties, the troops conducted foot patrols along the dusty Mexican border.
 In March 1916, Villa raided Columbus, New Mexico, which, in turn, caused President Woodrow Wilson to order Pershing to take an expedition into Mexico to find Villa.

 Assembling a largely cavalry force, Pershing selected two infantry regiments to accompany the Pancho Villa expedition, the 16th and 6th Infantry Regiments.
 The long march into the interior of Mexico was hot and dusty.
 After several weeks of movement between Colonia Dublán and El Valle, the 16th Infantry finally settled in the latter place in June.
 There the soldiers built mud brick huts for quarters and returned to a garrison routine, except for occasional patrols into the nearby mountains and valleys to hunt for rumored Villistas.
 Though the cavalry had several clashes with Villista and federal forces, the infantry had an uneventful eight months.
 In February 1917, Wilson recalled Pershing's expedition from Mexico.